likicv/usysml-test-cases/README.md

 uSysML as a limited implementation of the SysML v2 specification.
 Consider how this would contrast to a full implementation of the SysML v2 specification.
-An implementation corresponding to uSysML v0.01 (spiral 1) would support only the SysML v2 behaviours associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
+An implementation corresponding to uSysML v0.01 (spiral 1) would support only the SysML v2 behaviors associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
 Furthermore, every model specified by uSysML would be a valid SysML v2 model, and